University: University of Oxford

 “Pure advisory work” is the second type.
 “Clients frequently come to us with questions about the tax aspects of their strategic decisions,” she explains.
 “For example, when a client is planning how to organise and structure a group of companies, it will seek advice on the tax consequences.”
 The third, smaller, category is contentious work.
 These rarer cases involve the full spectrum of dispute resolution including, sometimes, full litigation between a client and HMRC when there is a disagreement about how much tax the former should pay.

 Differences of opinion on taxation are of course far from exclusive to tax lawyers.
 “This area is always topical because it is a big political issue and it is constantly changing,” Kate observes.
-“The government sets a new Budget every year, but in 2020 we have seen Rishi Sunak make a Summer Statement revealing new tax measures as part of the economic response to covid-19.
+“The government sets a new Budget every year, and in 2021 we have seen Rishi Sunak in the March budget reveal new tax measures as part of the economic response to covid-19.
 Tax policies are often at the centre of politics and it is relevant to so many different areas of law.”
 On that front, “the increasing globalisation of tax laws is an interesting trend,” says Kate.
 “The way that different countries are coming together to tackle the issue of well-known companies that may be taking advantage of tax rules in order to pay as little tax as possible is certainly worth watching closely.”

 Overall, tax is an area that is highly intellectually stimulating as well as challenging.
 “There is no point in trying to do tax unless you are interested in it – keeping up with it all should be enjoyable,” insists Kate.
 For those who become hooked, it offers an appealing combination of granular minutiae and grand strategy: “You not only need a good grasp of the technical detail of tax to advise clients properly; you also need to be able to fit those technical details into the much bigger picture of the UK and sometimes international tax systems.”